How to Become a Data Scientist

 Both data scientists and data analysts work with large amounts of data; however, their roles are separate.
 Their roles differ in complexity and scope.
 An analyst primarily interprets existing data, identifies trends, and creates reports to inform business decisions.
 They use data analysis tools like Excel, SQL, and visualization software to make data accessible.

 On the other hand, a data scientist builds predictive models, using machine learning algorithms and working with big data to extract insights and drive strategy.
-They require a strong background in statistics, programming, and advanced analytics to create data-driven solutions for complex business problems.
+They require a strong statistics, programming, and advanced analytics background to create data-driven solutions for complex business problems.

-Related Read: Key Differences Between a Data Analyst and a Data Scientist
+Related Read: Detailed Differences Between a Data Analyst and a Data Scientist

 Data science is the area of study that involves extracting knowledge from all of the data gathered.
 There is a great demand for professionals who can turn data analysis into a competitive advantage for their organizations.
 In a career as a data scientist, you’ll create data-driven business solutions and analytics.